 7.2.1.1.1.3 Minimum conformance requirements

-The average measured total radiated power (TRS) of low, mid and high channel for handheld UE shall be higher than the average TRS requirement specified in subclauses 7.2.1.1 and 6.2.1.2.
+The average measured total radiated power (TRS) of low, mid and high channel for handheld UE shall be lowerthan the average TRS requirement specified in subclauses 7.2.1.1 and 7.2.1.2.
 The averaging shall be done in linear scale for the TRS results of both right and left side of the phantom head in case of beside the head and hand phantom positions.
 For the hand phantom browsing mode position the averaging shall be done in linear scale for the TRS results of both right and left hand phantom measurements.

-TRPaverage=10log10Pleft_low/10+10Pleft_mid/10+10Pleft_high/10+10Pright_low/10+10Pright_mid/10+10Pright_high/106
+TRSaverage=10log6/(110Pleft_low10+110Pleft_mid10+110Pleft_high10+110Pright_low10+110Pright_mid10+110Pright_high10)

 7.2.1.1.1.3.1 Hand phantom browsing mode